ameliechallier/roadDB_chrono_tutorial/README.md

 This tutorial introduces how to deal with large chronological datasets using the roadDB package.
 #
 This tutorial is for radiocarbon dates only.
-However, note that it's possible to retrieve any kind of chronological data from the ROAD database by filtering by dating_method.
+However, note that it's possible to retrieve any kind of chronological data from the ROAD database by filtering by 'dating_method'.

 Radiocarbon dates can be calibrated using the rcarbon package in combination with roadDB.
 Radiocarbon ages to be used for age modelling should remain uncalibrated.